optimisticlucifer/ghostGuide/README.md

 ### OCR Integration with AI Analysis

+Renderer security:
+- AI responses are safely rendered; any HTML/JSX in responses is escaped and shown as code blocks when fenced (```), preventing unintended execution in chat bubbles.

 The OCRService provides real-time text extraction from images with intelligent AI analysis capabilities:

 #### Core Features